-The physician’s ACO conundrum is illustrated in the language where these regulations proclaim that, “Providers should be accountable for the cost of care, and be rewarded for reducing unnecessary expenditures and be responsible for excess expenditures.”
-Yet the very next sentence stipulates that, “In reducing excess expenditures, providers should continually improve the quality of care they deliver and must honor their commitment to do no harm to beneficiaries.” (page 14)
+The physician’s ACO conundrum is illustrated in the language where these regulations proclaim: “Providers should be accountable for the cost of care, and be rewarded for reducing unnecessary expenditures and be responsible for excess expenditures.”
+Yet the very next sentence stipulates, “In reducing excess expenditures, providers should continually improve the quality of care they deliver and must honor their commitment to do no harm to beneficiaries” (page 14).

 There is no question that significant – and scarce -- health care resources are consumed in the Medicare population toward the end of life.
 ACOs intend to limit this spending -- the government way.
 The Ethical and Religious Directives by the United States Conference of Catholic Bishops suggest a better path forward: